MetanoKid/coding-scars/_drafts/memory-manager-1.md

 It's useful to even find out how the user (maybe that's _you_) will interact with your system.
 What's the top level API?
 Which classes/functions you can come up with?

-That's what we'll do first, so we know what we want to build.
+That's what we'll do first, so we find out what we _really_ want to build.

-# Understanding what we want to build
+# Understanding the big picture

 Okay, we want to build a Memory Manager.
 And _what is a Memory Manager_, you say?

 Let's define it as _a system that can receive requests to retrieve and return arbitrary-sized chunks of memory from an existent memory pool_.

-That means that the typical use of the system would be to request memory to store data, transform that memory and then return it back to the system somewhere down the line.
+That means that the typical use of the system would be to request memory from a program, use it to store data, transform it and then return it back to the system somewhere down the line.
 The memory we deal with is finite, so subsequent requests of memory will result in less available memory in the pool.
 Not returning it back to the system can make it run out of memory.

 ## Top level API